What are your business goals?

 - Similarly, you can always front cash and sponsor an event for leads access.

 Collecting leads is one thing.
 Nurturing them to customers is another.
-Fortunately, event marketing can serve as a critical touch-point for getting face-to-face time with prospects, showing of your business’ product.
+Fortunately, event marketing can serve as a critical touch-point for getting face-to-face time with prospects and showing off your business’ product.
 Some organizations hold conferences that are entirely dedicated to intermingling customers and prospects for sales acceleration.
 At the same time, it’s possible to hold smaller events that accomplish the same end.

 Tips for Closing Deals with Events